ubuntupunk/sig2dot2/README.md

-# sig2dot-custom - GPG Key Signature Visualization Tool
+# sig2dot2 - a wrapper for sig2dot-custom GPG Key Signature Visualization Tool

 ## Overview
-sig2dot-custom is a Perl script that generates DOT graph visualizations of GPG key signature relationships.
+sig2dot2 is a bash shell script that uses sig2dot-custom, a Perl script that generates DOT graph visualizations of GPG key signature relationships.
 It processes GPG key data and creates a graph where nodes represent GPG keys and edges represent signatures between keys.

 ## Features
 - Processes GPG's colon-delimited output format